 Why does the Moon appear not to be rotating on its axis?

-Most celestial bodies have rotations about an internal axis, and in particular all Solar System bodies do, as far as we know.
-For example the Earth’s rotation is responsible for the day (that is the rising and setting Sun and so on).
+Most celestial objects rotate, and in particular as far as we know all Solar System objects do.
+For example the Earth’s rotation is responsible for the day (meaning the rising and setting of the Sun and so on).

 Could a tilt in Earth's rotation axis be the cause of Global Warming?